2001 All-Ireland Senior Football Championship final: Post-match

+With 10 points during the match, Pádraic Joyce was named as the man of the match.

 The Galway side returned to the county the day after the final.
 They made appearances in Ballinasloe, Tuam and Galway city, where a civic reception was held, to greet fans.
 The city's mayor, Donal Lyons, said Galway people across the world were proud when watching the side.
 More than 10,000 fans gathered in Tuam.

 Tomás Mannion announced his retirement after the final.